alex0rpi/Chat-WebApp/README.md

   <img src="./client/screenshots/screenshot03.PNG" height="200" title="public_room"><br/>
 - If a user clicks on another connected user on the right side list, a new **private** room will be created, allowing only the clicked user and the current user to see it, talk in it and delete it.
   <img src="./client/screenshots/screenshot07.PNG" height="250" title="private_room"><br/>
 - A user can ONLY BE AT ONE ROOM AT A TIME.
-Meaning, once he/she goes to a different room, it will be socket-disconnected from the previous one, and socket-joined to the next one.
+Meaning, once it goes to a different room, it will be socket-disconnected from the previous one, and socket-joined to the next one.
-- Rooms can be deleted (except the welcome room) as long as they're empty of users.<br/>
+- Empty rooms can be deleted (except the welcome room).<br/>
   <img src="./client/screenshots/screenshot05.PNG" height="250" title="delete_room"><br/>
 - JSON web token is used to authorize users once they're logged in.
 User token is then verified over and again once a user tries either to create a room, either to join an existing room.
 If the token is not valid, the user is redirected to the login page.
 - Finally, users can disconnect by clicking the disconnect button on the top left of the app grid or simply close the browser window which triggers a javascript beforeunload event that emmits a disconnection request to the socket server.
+- When users login they'll see the persisted rooms and messages.
   </br><hr>

 **Some of the things the app doesn't do** (at least for now)**:**